apache/james-project/src/site/markdown/server/manage-webadmin.md

  - 400: `source, domain` and `destination domain` are the same
  - 404: `source.domain.tld` are not part of handled domains.

+Be aware that no checks to find possible loops that would result of this creation will be performed.

 ### Delete an alias for a domain